 The Board has adopted a policy which provides that, if a Director up for election does not receive a majority of the votes cast, such Director shall submit an irrevocable resignation to the Corporate Governance and Nominating Committee or such other committee designated by the Board.
 Such committee will make a recommendation to the Board as to whether to accept or reject the resignation of such incumbent Director, or whether other action should be taken.
-The Board will act on the resignation, taking into account the committee's recommendation, and publicly disclose it by filing the appropriate disclosure with the SEC detailing the resignation and, if such resignation is rejected, the rationale behind the decision, within 90 days following certification of the election results.
-The Corporate Governance and Nominating Committee in making its recommendation and the Board in making its decision each may consider any factors and other information that they consider appropriate and relevant.
-If the Board accepts a Director's resignation, or if a Director nominee is not elected and the nominee is not an incumbent Director, then the Board may fill the resulting vacancy pursuant to the Restated Certificate of Incorporation and the Bylaws.
+The Board will act on the resignation, taking into account the committee's recommendation, and the Company will publicly disclose the Board's determination by filing the appropriate disclosure with the SEC detailing the Board's determination and, if such resignation is rejected, the rationale behind the decision, within 90 days following certification of the election results.
+The Corporate Governance and Nominating Committee or another designated committee in making its recommendation and the Board in making its decision each may consider any factors and other information that they consider appropriate and relevant.
+If the Board accepts a Director's resignation, or if a Director nominee is not elected and the nominee is not an incumbent Director, then the Board may fill the resulting vacancy pursuant to the Company's Restated Certificate of Incorporation and the Bylaws.
 This policy applies only to uncontested elections of Directors.